MicrosoftDocs/SupportArticles-docs/Outlook/Mobile/add-ins/cannot-save-to-onenote.md

 ---
 title: Can't use Send to OneNote add-in to save items from Outlook for iOS
-description: Describes an issue where you can't use the Send to OneNote button to save items from Outlook for iOS to OneNote.
+description: Describes an issue in which you can't use the Send to OneNote button to save items from Outlook for iOS to OneNote.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm